Logiqx/wca-ipy/docker/README.md

 ##### MariaDB Configuration

-A bind mount is used for wca.cnf which is the MariaDB configuration, primarily performance related.
+A bind mount is used for wca.cnf which is the MariaDB server configuration, primarily performance related.

 ```ini
 [mysqld]